Easter storms sweep South, killing at least 19 people

 Eleven people were killed in Mississippi, and six more died in northwest Georgia.
 Two other bodies were pulled from damaged homes in Arkansas and South Carolina.

-The storms blew onward through the night, causing flooding and mudslides in mountainous areas, and knocking out electricity for about 750,000 customers in a 10-state swath ranging from Texas to Georgia up to West Virginia, according to poweroutages.us.
+The storms blew onward through the night, causing flooding and mudslides in mountainous areas, and knocking out electricity for nearly 1.3 million customers in a path from Texas to Maine, according to poweroutages.us.

-In Alabama, where Gov. Kay Ivey suspended social distancing rules related to the coronavirus pandemic because of the weather threat, people wearing protective masks huddled closely together in a storm shelter.
+Striking first on Easter Sunday across a landscape largely emptied by coronavirus stay-at-home orders, the storm front forced some uncomfortable decisions.
+In Alabama, Gov. Kay Ivey suspended social distancing rules, and some people wearing protective masks huddled closely together in storm shelters.

+Andrew Phillips crowded into a closet-sized “safe room” with his wife and two sons after watching an online Easter service because the pandemic forced their church to halt regular worship.
+Then, a twister struck, shredding their house, meat-processing business and vehicles in rural Moss, Mississippi.
+The room, built of sturdy cinder blocks, was the only thing on their property left standing.

+“I’m just going to let the insurance handle it and trust in the good Lord,” said Phillips.

 A suspected twister lifted a house, mostly intact, and deposited it in the middle of a road in central Georgia.
 In Louisiana, winds ripped apart a metal airplane hangar.

-Note: This story has been corrected.
-The deputy clerk’s surnames were Reid Ainsworth, not We.